nismod/infra-risk-vis/README.md

 Services:
 - Web server (nginx)
-- Raster tileserver (terracotta)
 - Vector tileserver (tileserver-gl)
-- Backend / API (bespoke Python app)
+- Backend / API (bespoke Python app for vector data and raster tiles (+meta))
-- Database (PostgreSQL with PostGIS)
+- API Database (PostgreSQL with PostGIS serves backend)
+- Tiles Database (MySQL serves tile ingester and backend /tiles endpoints)

 The services are orchestrated using `docker compose`.
 N.B.
 The app was built with docker engine version 20.10.16 and compose version 2.5.0.
 It may not work